Master of Science in Arts Administration

 - Advanced knowledge of the history, structure, and institutional behavior of arts organizations in the nonprofit, public, and private sectors in the U.S. and, in a global context, an understanding of international cultural policy.

 - Proficiency with a sophisticated skill set emphasizing best practices with regard to: fundraising and financial management; setting goals in a mission-driven (as well as a revenue-driven) organization; understanding the important legal issues inherent in managing (either) performing or visual arts organizations; marketing within arts organizations; and engaging communities with the arts.

 - Competence sufficient to successfully obtain a position in the field of arts administration and/or nonprofit management.

 All candidates for admission to the degree program must have a bachelor’s degree, and are selected on the basis of undergraduate transcripts, academic and personal references, and related work experiences.
 We are particularly interested in those applicants who have two or more years of work experience after conferral of their undergraduate degrees.
 Personal interviews are strongly encouraged, either in person or by telephone.

 Standardized admission tests, such as the GRE (institution code: 3087) or GMAT, are required for international students and for those students who have received their baccalaureate degree within the past two years.
 Students are expected to have a demonstrable, discipline-based expertise in one art area (such as visual arts, dance, theatre, or music).
 Although this requirement may be satisfied in a variety of ways, most applicants have undergraduate degrees in the arts.

 The program has a rolling admissions policy with no absolute deadlines.
 However, students interested in applying for fall admission are encouraged to apply by late March (February 1 for international students), as the number of applicants is quite high.
-A student may also complete up to eight credits as a non-matriculating student, prior to admission.
+Students may choose to complete up to eight credits on a non-matriculating basis, prior to admission.